Ukraine war heightens Asia's security concerns: PM Lee

-WASHINGTON - The war in Ukraine has negatively impacted Asia and damaged the international framework for law and order and peace, said Prime Minister Lee Hsien Loong on Wednesday (March 30).
+The war in Ukraine has negatively impacted Asia and damaged the international framework for law and order and peace, Prime Minister Lee Hsien Loong said yesterday.

 The crisis has also impaired the global multilateral system, a worrying development for a small nation like Singapore which depends on globalisation for its livelihood, he added.